 The Swedish Foundation for Strategic Research was founded in 1994 with capital from the former wage-earner funds, with the objective to support research in natural science, engineering and medicine that strengthens Sweden’s competitiveness.
 The founding capital was SEK 6 billion.

 We work with several different forms of support.
-Two types of grants predominate; synergy grants (previously framework grants) and individual grants, the latter through the well-established programs Future Research Leaders and Ingvar Carlsson Award.
+Two types of grants predominate; framework grants and individual grants, the latter through the well-established programs Future Research Leaders and Ingvar Carlsson Award.
 The program for strategic mobility aims to enhance the mobility between university and industry, in both directions.
 The period of the grants is normally three to six years.
 Up until 2012, the Foundation was also funding strategic research centres.

 In 2010, SSF provided funding of around SEK 550 million, with approximate breakdown:

 SSF's research support depends on the returns on capital.
 University's expectations are much greater than the current annual contribution of around SEK 600 million.
 This means that the SSF must identify high priority areas, based on comprehensive strategic planning carried out at regular intervals, in collaboration with qualified researchers from universities and industry.